RedefiningReality/NAC-Jack/README.md

 Idea: Walk around or have someone else walk around and plug into different ports to figure out which networks are reachable from where (network segmentation).

 - get-mac.sh ⇒ get MAC address of device (plug into device)
 Idea: NAC whitelists based on device MAC address.
 Plug into a legit device (eg. phone) and grab its MAC address so you can spoof it.
+Also consider using Packet Squirrel or Plunder Bug instead.
 - spoof-mac.sh ⇒ spoof MAC address of device (plug into network)
 Idea: Add to other scripts to change Shark Jack's MAC address and get around port security.